Vacant Property Insurance Overview

-Facilities that are used to store chemicals or other pollutants on site must have these materials removed or adequately stored to prevent leaks and seepage.
+Facilities that are used to store chemicals or other pollutants on-site must have these materials removed or adequately stored to prevent leaks and seepage.
 Businesses can be held liable for cleanup in the case of groundwater contamination.
-Underground storage tanks can represent an even bigger threat to the environment and property owner.
+Underground storage tanks can represent an even bigger threat to the environment and property owners.
 Cleanup costs for pollution are typically excluded under normal and vacant property insurance policies and a separate site pollution policy may need to be explored if potential pollutants will remain on site.

 Vacant Property Insurance -Loss Control Steps